gcolbourn/Donacha.in/README.md

 Address is multisig and private keys held by DAO curators and an outside agreed organization (possibly Donachain Curators)

 The reward tokens for charity are distibuted annually.
-DAO members would be able to submit a proposal to the smart contract, e.g. to vote for 5 causes to donate to in a 30/25/20/15/10 split, from a list made up of entries put forward by DAO members.
-On a specific date (e.g. 31st Dec), funds are automatically transmitted to the causes based on the outcome of the vote (this could be either direct to charities, or to corresponding smart contracts if the cause is not an organisation - e.g. helping refugees directly).
+DAO members would be able to submit a proposal to the smart contract, e.g. to vote for 4 causes to donate to 25% each, from a list made up of curated entries pulled from justgiving.com.
+On a specific date every year (e.g. 31st Dec), funds starts being automatically transmitted to the causes based on the outcome of the vote (intially direct to charities, or later by a seperate proposal to a corresponding smart contracts if the cause is not an organisation - e.g. helping refugees directly).
 Effectively, the list of entries for the vote would be smart contracts themselves.
-Vetting by curators would ensure that only legitimate philanthropic endeavors make it onto the ballot.
+Vetting by the curators would ensure that only legitimate philanthropic endeavors make it onto the ballot.

 Track donation from blockchain explorer and charity receipt.